-Our approach at The Piggott School first starts with acknowledging that spirituality will be a different experience for all individuals and that students and will be at different stages of their own journey.
+Our approach to spiritual development at the Piggott School: Charvil Primary starts with acknowledging that spirituality will be a different experience for all individuals and that it means different things to different people.

 As a school, we have chosen to use the Windows, Mirrors, Doors concept as a common reflective structure for spirituality.
 We have developed the model and to ensure it is accessible for all of our students from EYFS through to Year 13.